DonCanjas/mpv-webp-generator/README.md

 # Configuration
 *Note this is still in progress and might not work properly*

-The three options the script offers (at least until now) are:
+The three options the script offers (at least for now) are:

 * `dir` – Sets the output directory.
 Default is `C:\Users\%USERNAME%\Desktop\`.
 * `rez` – Sets the resolution of the output webp.
 Default is 600 width.